Pete Maina

 Pete Maina is an author, professional muskellunge (muskie) angler, professional photographer, TV show host, professional speaker and former magazine owner.
 Maina's specialty is muskie fishing, and has advocated for conservation of the muskie species.
 Maina resides in Hayward, Wisconsin.

 Early career

 Pete Maina worked at his parents family company during the winter in Wisconsin while during the summer he worked as a muskie guide.
 He is also a writer/photographer and a member of Outdoor Writers Association of America.

 TV shows

 Maina is one of the hosts of The Next Bite TV on NBC Sports Network.
 The show is now airing its 8th season.
-He has appeared as an expert on numerous TV shows, appearing regularly on John Gillespie’s Waters and Woods on Fox Sports Wisconsin, Fox Sports North, NBC Sports Chicago and WVTV in Milwaukee, as well as on muskie segments for Bass Pro Shop's Outdoor World on OLN.
+He has appeared as an expert on numerous TV shows, appearing regularly on John Gillespie’s Waters and Woods on Fox Sports Wisconsin, Fox Sports North, NBC Sports Chicago and WVTV in Milwaukee, as well as on muskie segments for Bass Pro Shops Outdoor World on OLN.